 - 1. From SpamSieve's Help menu, choose Save Diagnostic Report... at the bottom.
-(If you can't launch SpamSieve to access its Help menu, see below.) - 2.
+(If you can't access the Help menu because the Dock icon is hidden, click this link to save a diagnostic report.
+If you can't launch SpamSieve to access its Help menu, see below.) - 2.
 Choose a location such as your desktop and click Save.
-Saving the report may take a minute or so. - 3.
-Create an e-mail to spamsieve@c-command.com and drag the Diagnostic Report.tbz file into the e-mail message to include it as an attachment/enclosure.
+Saving the report may take a minute or so.